 34. Diagram 2 below outlines the typical process of an internal disciplinary case.
 In this diagram, options are sometimes mutually exclusive and the arrows demonstrate possible progress and outcomes in individual cases.

 35. Further information for each step is explained in the bullet points below.

-- When a report is received, the reporting party(s) will receive a confirmation email from the Student Conduct Team (copying in the Case Worker) within 2 working days which will:
+- When a report is received, the reporting party(s) will receive a confirmation email from the Student Conduct Team (copying in the Case Worker where applicable) within 5 working days which will:

 - As outlined above, precautionary action is also assessed during the disciplinary case process.
 If precautionary measures need to be put in place, these will be for the safety and wellbeing of all of those involved in the report.
 Precautionary measures/ action are not penalties nor a presumption that regulations have been broken and will apply equally, where relevant, to all parties involved.
 The decision to implement precautionary action is normally may be based on a risk assessment made by the Cause for Concern Group and authorised by the Academic Registrar.

 - When the reported student is made aware of a report, either as a result of precautionary action or at a later stage in the process, they will be offered their own designated Case Worker (a different worker to that of the reporting party(s)) from SSS for support.